wix/cli-app-templates/shipping-rates/README.md

 The Backend API abstracts underlying functionalities, streamlining data management while simplifying future modifications.
 It allows app instances to call the backend to get and update app data.

-In this template we’re using a mock database where `getAppData()` returns hardcoded values, and `updateAppData()` logs the update data.
+In this template we're using a mock database where `getAppData()` returns hardcoded values, and `updateAppData()` logs the update data.
 Add your own logic to connect to a database or collection, and store and retrieve the user's data.
 You can associate data in your database with the specific instance of the app that created it using [app instance IDs](https://dev.wix.com/docs/build-apps/develop-your-app/access/app-instances/about-app-instances#app-instance-id).
 You can get the app instance ID by calling `getAppInstance()` in [`appInstance.ts`](./template/src/backend/appInstance.ts).

 Development entry point: [`template/src/backend/database.ts`](./template/src/backend/database.ts)